 - 1. Daily Announcements: These are made available on the Pope John/St. Boniface website to faculty and read to the students each morning during homeroom.
-Then a copy is posted for the students.
 If you want an announcement made, please take it into the office the day before.
 Other announcements will not be made during the day except in case of emergency. - 2.
 Monthly: There is a monthly calendar published for events that take place during the month accessed through the Pope John website.
-If unable to access the calendar a copy will be sent home with your student.
-St. Boniface families will receive a monthly newsletter along with a calendar of events. - 3.
+A monthly calendar will be emailed to all families.
+Parent weekly updates will be emailed on Thursday of each week. - 3.
 Other: The parish bulletins, local newspapers, diocesan newspaper, television and radio stations are also organs we use to communicate to the broader communities what is happening in our community. - a.
 The Telephone: Student use of the telephone in the front hallway is a privilege.
 Students are to get permission from the front office before using the phone.
 There must be a good reason for the call, and the call must be completed in a reasonable amount of time.
-If parents need to reach a student please call the office and a message will be given to the student. - b.
+If parents need to reach a student please call the office and a message will be given to the student.

+b.
 Master Schedule: This is a calendar of events for the year posted in the office.
 All major events should be cleared and posted on this calendar to avoid conflicts in the scheduling of events.
 Please clear dates as soon as possible.